 Qualitative-Reconstructive Social Research on Lived Experiences of UBI Recipients

-We explore these experiences and the associated life practice with qualitative-reconstructive methodological approaches that foster the unbiased appraisal of the specificity of real cases and their actual life circumstances.3
+We explore these experiences and the associated life practice with reconstructive methodological approaches based on rich qualitative data.
+Such research promotes unbiased appreciation of the specificity of real cases and their actual life circumstances.3

 Why do we think this is a worthwhile endeavor?

 In recent years, interest in empirically testing the idea of a UBI has grown rapidly in numerous countries around the world, and it seems to be increasingly spreading into politics.
 As in the 1960s and 1970s, when the historically first basic income experiments were conducted in the U.S. & Canada on a remarkably large scale, today’s trials are dominated by a scientific approach that relies primarily on statistical data.
 This includes that it is sometimes supplemented by a few case stories.
-However, they rarely meet the requirements of professional case-reconstructionist research.
-The naturalistic data of cases are rather analyzed “quick and dirty,” often using the simplistic approach of “qualitative content analysis,” which tends to look at the content, for example, of utterances in too much isolation and does not make sufficient effort to reconstruct utterances as part of a specific sequential communication practice (as a structural analysis would do).
+However, they rarely meet the requirements of professional reconstructionist research based on rich qualitative data.
+These data are rather analyzed “quick and dirty,” often using the simplistic approach of “qualitative content analysis,” which tends to look at the content, for example, of utterances in too much isolation and does not make sufficient effort to reconstruct them as part of a specific sequential communication practice (as a structural analysis would do).
 Statistical approaches, of course, can make valuable contributions for obvious reasons, but too many people believe that they represent the “gold standard of scientific evidence”.4 This is especially true for so-called “randomized controlled trials” (RCTs), which are very common today.5 From a professional, epistemological perspective, however, we think this is a naive superelevation and exaggeration, a mystification of the meaning of numbers in social science research.

 At the end of the 1960s, when the historical experiments in North America were designed, this naivety was widespread in the social sciences in general.
 Since the 1970s, however, it has been overcome with the “interpretative turn”.6 Scholars such as David Riesman, Anselm Strauss, Theodore W. Adorno, Ulrich Oevermann, and many others demonstrated the importance of analyzing rich, naturalistic case material to obtain “grounded theories” and realistic-differentiated insights into the real dynamics of human life practice.
 For this, it is not sufficient to give case studies only a subsequent and supplementary role within research, let alone a merely illustrative or anecdotal one, or to perform them in a cursory, superficial manner.
 In a sense, professional case analyzes must build the intellectual center of ambitious empirical research in the social sciences.